Sh3nr0n/MasterClassReactExpress/README.md

  - Modifier la méthode qui envoie les données au clic sur le bouton "**Valider**" du formulaire :

        handleImageSubmit = () => {
-         console.log('Form has been submitted, image src is :    %s and desc is : %s',  this.state.imageSrc,    this.state.desc)
+         console.log('Form has been submitted, image src is : %s and desc is : %s',this.state.imageSrc,    this.state.desc)

          fetch('/postImage', {
            method: 'POST', // Define the HTTP method to use
            body: JSON.stringify({ // Body of the request
              imageSrc: this.state.imageSrc, // Parameters passed from the state
              desc: this.state.desc
            }),
            headers: {"Content-Type": "application/json"} // Header of the request (mandatory) })
          .then(console.log('JSON sent to server', // Check what has been sent JSON.stringify({
              imageSrc: this.state.imageSrc,
              desc: this.state.desc
            })
          ))
          .then(this.fetchImages())// Re-render the image list in the view .then(this.setState({ openModal: false,}))// Close Modal
        };